 In many cases, you will be able to keep both your home and your car.
 You will be expected, however, to pay its non-exempt value to your creditors.

 Will bankruptcy affect my credit?

 If you are in a position to file bankruptcy, your credit may already be poor.
-Filing bankruptcy may not make things much worse but you should know that the bankruptcy filing will be on your credit report for ten years.
+Filing bankruptcy in Atlanta may not make things much worse but you should know that the bankruptcy filing will be on your credit report for ten years.
 On the plus side the filing of bankruptcy may put you in a better position to pay your current bills and begin to rebuild your credit.
 In many cases people who have declared bankruptcy are in a better financial position and with stronger credit scores than those who are still stuck wondering how to pay their overwhelming debts.